maxcroasdale/maxcroasdale.github.io/content/posts/2025/oct-2025/snug-shelf-2.md

 ![](/images/3031.jpeg )

-Add two more brackets and another batton to strengthen the supports.
+Add two more brackets and another baton to strengthen the supports.

 ![](/images/3034.jpeg )